root-project/root/io/doc/TFile/README.md

 portion.
 The format of the key portion is the same for all data.
 (The key portion corresponds to a class TKey object).
 The object name and they key cycle are together sufficient to uniquely determine the record within the file.
-The file "dobject.txt" describes the format of the data portion of a record for an object that uses the default streamer.
+The \ref dobject page describes the format of the data portion of a record for an object that uses the default streamer.

-DATA RECORD TYPES
+## Data record types

-"core" record types
+### "core" record types

    There are several types of data records used internally by ROOTIO to support the storage of byte sequences.
-These record types are "TFile", "TDirectory", "KeysList", and "FreeSegments".
+These record types are TFile, TDirectory, "KeysList", and "FreeSegments".
 These types can be considered to be in the "core" layer of ROOTIO.

-   A file always contains exactly one "TFile" data record, which (nearly?) always immediately follows the file header.
+   A file always contains exactly one TFile data record, which (nearly?) always immediately follows the file header.
 The TFile record consists of either data pertaining to the file as a whole, or data pertaining to the root "directory" of records in the file.
-Its detailed format is given in "tfile.txt".
+Its detailed format is given in \ref tfile.

-   A file contains zero or more "TDirectory" data records, each representing a subdirectory in the directory tree that has the "TFile" record at its root.
-The detailed format is given in "tdirectory.txt".
+   A file contains zero or more TDirectory data records, each representing a subdirectory in the directory tree that has the TFile record at its root.
+The detailed format is given in \ref tdirectory.

    A file contains one or more "KeysList" data records.
 There is one corresponding to the root directory (represented by the TFile